-The NVX200 Navigator comes with thousands of built-in POIs, and you can create your own POI database as well.
+Touch & Go Navigator comes with thousands of built-in POIs, and you can create your own POI database as well.
 Having all of them displayed on the map would make the map too crowded.
-To avoid this, The NVX200 Navigator lets you select which POIs to show and which ones to hide (4.7.2.4) using their categories and subcategories.
+To avoid this, Touch & Go Navigator lets you select which POIs to show and which ones to hide (4.7.2.4) using their categories and subcategories.

-Icons on the map represent pOls.
+POIs are represented by icons on the map.
 For a built-in POI it is the icon of the subcategory of the actual POI.
 For points you create, it is the icon you had chosen when you created the POI (it can be changed later).